madoe03/Master-Thesis/ISSPR_MD.md

 issp12_prop_correct[ , stim_dur_ms_f := ordered(stim_dur_ms)]
 issp12_prop_correct[ , gm_correct := mean(correct), by = .(experiment_f)]
 issp12_prop_correct[ , correct.w := correct - mean(correct) + gm_correct, by = .(experiment_f, common_subj_id)]
-# issp12_prop_correct [, color_yes_f=="grayscale"]
-# Richard: this command above does nothing but tell you whether the column color_yes_f is grayscale.
-# As you can see the output is just a vector of TRUE and FALSE.
-# What you want instead is a subset of only those values where color_yes_f is grayscale.
-This is done here:
 issp12_prop_correct <- issp12_prop_correct[color_yes_f=="grayscale"]
 issp12_prop_correct[ , sac_suppression_f:= factor("unfiltered")]
 issp12_prop_correct[ , fixreplay:= ("Saccade (Exp.
 1&2)")]